 GitLab is a powerful, open-source code management platform that offers different subscription types.
 Although there is a free version that is open to everyone, the premium version has additional features and support.

 Like any other IT company, we always look for ways to optimize costs and improve efficiency.
 This blog post will tell the story of how we moved to Self-Hosted GitLab and saved over $10,000 yearly for a client.

 In October 2022, GitLab changed its subscription model.
-There are three types of subscriptions:
+There are three plans:

 - Premium—$19 per user/month

 - Ultimate—$99 per user/month.

 Switching to a paid subscription or looking for alternatives became necessary for large teams and projects.